danpalmer/danpalmer.me/_pages/cv.md

 ##### Non-Technical

  - Extensive experience with code review.
+ - Strong emphasis on empathy, candour and clarity in communication.
  - Experience with project management tools, bug tracking and testing feedback.
  - Excellent written and spoken communication.
  - Experience working in an environment with constant re-prioritisation of work.